johnwcowan/r7rs-work/CombinatorsCowan.md

 `((group-by `*key-proc* [=]`)` *list*`)`

 Takes the elements of *list* and applies *key-proc* to each of them to get their keys.
-Elements that whose keys are the same (in the sense of =, which defaults to `equal?`) are grouped into newly allocated lists, and a list of
+Elements whose keys are the same (in the sense of =, which defaults to `equal?`) are grouped into newly allocated lists, and a list of